 - (1) the generating unit is not disconnected from the transmission or distribution system due to protection system operation; - (2) the active power output returns to the generating unit's pre-fault electric power output within 200 milliseconds after the voltage has returned to between 80% to 110% of nominal voltage.
-In making this assessment allowances may be made for: - (A) any variation in active power output for non-synchronous generating units due to variation in the primary source of energy; and - (B) any variation in active power output of synchronous generating units due to any reduction in the power system frequency in accordance with the registered capability of the generating unit. - (3) the reactive power control mode in which the generating unit was operating prior to the credible contingency event occurring does not change, unless it is required by clause 3.3.3.3(f).
+In making this assessment allowances may be made for: - (A) any variation in active power output for non-synchronous generating units due to variation in the primary source of energy must also be allowed for; and - (B) any variation in active power output of synchronous generating units due to any reduction in the power system frequency in accordance with the registered capability of the generating unit. - (3) the reactive power control mode in which the generating unit was operating prior to the credible contingency event occurring does not change.